jcdampil23/nvimConfig/README.md

 `Visual Line Mode` will select the lines from where you first entered and moved, Pressing `shift+v` will get you here

-`Visual Block Mode` will select the lines vertically and horizontally from where you first entered and moved, Pressing `shift+v` will get you here
+`Visual Block Mode` will select the lines vertically and horizontally from where you first entered and moved, Pressing `ctrl+v` will get you here

 `:w` will save the file `:q` will quit neovim back to terminal